 The UConn 2000 Infrastructure Improvement Program established by the Act is designed to modernize, rehabilitate and expand the physical plant of the University.
 The Act provides for a thirty-two year capital budget program in three phases, estimated to cost \$4,619,300,000.
 The Act was originally adopted in 1995 to authorize and finance the UConn 2000 Phase I Projects and the UConn 2000 Phase II Projects at University campuses not including UConn Health and amended in 2002 by the 21st Century UConn Act to add the authorization and financing of UConn 2000 Phase III Projects which included projects at UConn Health.
 In 2010, the General Assembly enacted and the Governor signed P.A.
 10-104, which increased the cost of certain UConn Health projects, authorized additional projects for UConn Health and extended UConn 2000 for an additional two fiscal years to 2018.
 In 2011, the General Assembly enacted and the Governor signed P.A.
+11-75 which increased the estimated cost of two UConn Health projects.
+In 2013, the General Assembly enacted and the Governor signed P.A.
 13-233, Next Generation Connecticut, which authorized additional projects, increased the cost of certain projects, increased the authorized funding amount for bonds secured by the State debt service commitment and extended UConn 2000 for an additional six fiscal years to 2024.
-In 2017, the General Assembly enacted and the Governor signed PA 17-2 which extended UConn 2000 for an additional two fiscal years to 2020 for an additional six fiscal years to 2020.
+In 2017, the General Assembly enacted and the Governor signed PA 17-2 which extended UConn 2000 for an additional three fiscal years to 2027 but did not change the total amount which may be authorized for UConn 2000 projects.